Homotopy theory of coalgebras over operads: Notation and conventions

-A coalgebra $C$ over an operad $\mathcal{V}$ is called \emph{pointed} if it has a \emph{unique} group-like element (denoted $1$), and \emph{pointed irreducible} if the intersection of any two sub-coalgebras contains this unique group-like element. \end{defn} \begin{rem*} Note that a group-like element generates a sub $\mathcal{V}$-coalgebra of $C$ and must lie in dimension $0$.
+A coalgebra $C$ over an operad $\mathcal{V}$ is called \emph{pointed} if it has a \emph{unique} group-like element (denoted $1$), and \emph{pointed irreducible} if the intersection of any two sub-coalgebras contains this unique group-like element.\end{defn} \begin{rem*} Note that a group-like element generates a sub $\mathcal{V}$-coalgebra of $C$ and must lie in dimension $0$.

-Although this definition seems contrived, it arises in {}``nature'': The chain-complex of a pointed, simply-connected reduced simplicial set is naturally a pointed irreducible coalgebra over the Barratt-Eccles operad, $\mathfrak{S}=\{ C(K(S_{n},1))\}$ (see \cite{Smith:1994}).
-In this case, the operad action encodes the chain-level effect of Steenrod operations. \end{rem*} \begin{prop} Let $D$ be a pointed, irreducible coalgebra over an operad $\mathcal{V}$.
+Although this definition seems contrived, it arises in {}``nature'': The chain-complex of a pointed, simply-connected reduced simplicial set is naturally a pointed irreducible coalgebra over the Barratt-Eccles operad, $\mathfrak{S}=\{C(K(S_{n},1))\}$ (see \cite{Smith:1994}).
+In this case, the operad action encodes the chain-level effect of Steenrod operations.\end{rem*} \begin{prop} Let $D$ be a pointed, irreducible coalgebra over an operad $\mathcal{V}$.
 Then the augmentation map is naturally split and any morphism of pointed, irreducible coalgebras

-is of the form where $\varepsilon_{i}:D_{i}\to\ring$, $i=1,2$ are the augmentations. \end{prop} \begin{proof} The definition (\ref{def:pointedirreducible}) of the sub-coalgebra $\ring\cdot1\subseteq D_{i}$ is stated in an invariant way, so that any coalgebra morphism must preserve it.
+is of the form where $\varepsilon_{i}:D_{i}\to\ring$, $i=1,2$ are the augmentations.\end{prop} \begin{proof} The definition (\ref{def:pointedirreducible}) of the sub-coalgebra $\ring\cdot1\subseteq D_{i}$ is stated in an invariant way, so that any coalgebra morphism must preserve it.
 Any morphism must also preserve augmentations because the augmentation is the $0^{\mathrm{th}}$-order structure-map.
 Consequently, $f$ must map $\ker\varepsilon_{D_{1}}$to $\ker\varepsilon_{D_{2}}$.
-The conclusion follows. \end{proof} \begin{defn} We denote the \emph{category} of nearly free coalgebras over $\mathcal{V}$ by $\coalgcat$.
-If $\mathcal{V}$ is unital, every $\mathcal{V}$-coalgebra, $C$, comes equipped with a canonical augmentation so the \emph{terminal object} is $\ring$.
-If $\mathcal{V}$ is not unital, the terminal object \emph{}in this category is $0$, the null coalgebra.
+The conclusion follows.\end{proof} \begin{defn} We denote the \emph{category} of nearly free coalgebras over $\mathcal{V}$ by $\coalgcat$.
+The terminal object in this category is $0$, the null coalgebra.